 Each team or participant will need the same kit of parts for a basic RoboxSumo.
 These can be assembled locally or purchased from us.
 All parts and sources are described in the parts list.
 A typical kit of parts includes:

 The most important component for RoboxSumo is the main harness.
 This will need to be purchased or assembled.
 More experienced participants can assemble their own harness.
-Younger or less experience participant may prefer to use a provided harness.
+Younger or less experienced participants may prefer to use a provided harness.
 You can purchase these from us or create your own.
 Purchasing is on the “Parts” page and instructions are listed below.

 Parts Lists for RoboxSumo – R3